benabed/clik/doc/utils.rst

 Modifying the content of a likelihood file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This utility is only available when the optional python tools are installed either by make or waf.

 The tools :program:`clik_join` and  :program:`clik_disjoin` allow to either join toghether one or more likelihood files in a single one, or cut a likelihood files into as many files as it has components.

 .. program:: clik_join